ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 It allows you to check the retain size and shallow size of objects.

 * Shallow size of an object is the amount of memory it holds of itself.
-* Retain size is all of it's size and it's dependants.
+* Retain size is all of its size and its dependents.

-#### Heapdump
+#### Heap dump
-Heapdump takes a snapshot of your heap at a specific moment.
+Heap dump takes a snapshot of your heap at a specific moment.
 It will provide a file with .heap extension which enables you to load it in the Chrome DevTools for further inspection.

 `npm install heapdump`